failk8s/tkg-dev-addons/README.md

 2. Verify the overlays and tests
 3. Update your [config.yaml](config.yaml) (although json file) with the new packages
 4. Register the image in dev-platform [images.yml](src/packages/dev-platform/1.0.0/bundle/images.yml)
-5. Add a InstalledPackage and a Config descriptor to dev-platform [downstream](src/packages/dev-platform/1.0.0/bundle/downstream) directory.
+5. Add a PackageInstall and a Config descriptor to dev-platform [downstream](src/packages/dev-platform/1.0.0/bundle/downstream) directory.
 Verify the version of the package
 6. Package up the bundle and push it to the registry `./update.sh update-all` or `./update.sh update -n <package-name> -v <package-version>`
 7. Package up the package in the package repository `./update.sh package-manifests`